 Hemi picked up the ship-to-ship mic and told the docking control office they were leaving.
 He did not wait for them to reply before reaching over and flipping the switch that operated the electro-magnets in the docking clamps.
 The clamps reversed with a loud clunk that echoed up the length of the Prospect’s hull.

 “I am going to open the main ballast vent valves,” Hemi warned the other crew members with him in the control room.
-He stepped up to the tank trim control panel, and rolled open each of the wheels controlling the ballast valves.
+He stepped up to the tank trim control panel and rolled open each of the wheels controlling the ballast valves.

 There was a hiss of air escaping from the boat and the Prospect fell slowly downwards under their feet.